 Types of Depression

 People often feel sad, blue, or ‘depressed’ from time to time.
 These feelings are usually short lived, and do not interfere with daily life.
-Major Depressive Disorder, on the other hand, is a serious medical condition that affects the mind and body impacting more than 350 million people around the world.
+Major Depressive Disorder, on the other hand, is a serious medical condition that affects the mind and body, leads to impairment in daily functioning, and impacts more than 350 million people around the world.
 It is an illness in the same way that diabetes, heart disease and cancer are and is not, as many people believe, a bad attitude or ‘all in the head’.

-The primary difference between feeling sad, and Major Depressive Disorder, is time and duration.
+The primary difference between feeling sad and Major Depressive Disorder is the duration and level of impairment in functioning.
 If the following symptoms are persistent and last longer than two weeks, start to interfere with daily life, and are negatively impacting relationships, it may be Major Depressive Disorder and time to talk to a doctor.

 Types of Depression / Symptoms

-Major Depression (Also known as Major Depressive Disorder, Chronic Major Depression or Unipolar Depression)
+(Also known as Major Depressive Disorder or Unipolar Depression)

 Symptoms of Major Depression include:

-Dysthymia is characterized by an overwhelming yet chronic state of depression, exhibited by a depressed mood for most of the days, for more days than not, for at least 2 years.
-(In children and adolescents, mood can be irritable and duration must be at least 1 year.)
+Persistent Depressive Disorder is characterized by an overwhelming yet chronic state of depression, exhibited by a depressed mood for most of the days, for more days than not, for at least 2 years.
+In children and adolescents, mood can be irritable, and duration must be at least 1 year.
 The person who suffers from this disorder must not have gone for more than 2 months without experiencing two or more of the following symptoms:

 Symptoms of Dysthymia